webgeekhabib007/management_project/README.md

 ## make sure that obj and deps folders are already there.
 if not,then create them with extact name

-To build,type make and hit enter.it will create Batch2k19.exe file in project folder then run .\Batch2k19.exe to show result.
+To Build the project,
+1-> open terminal in current directory
+2-> run 'make' to build dependency and object files 3-> 'make' will also create 'Batch2k19.exe' file

+now run Batch2k19.exe